 What bounce rate is?

 The bounce rate is the percentage of visitors who visit and leave without taking any action on the site.
-The bounce rate reflects the effectiveness of that particular page.
-The bounce rate is an important metric to track to retain visitors.
+It reflects the effectiveness of that particular page.
+To retain visitors bounce rate is an important metric to look at.

 Some e-commerce sites bounce rate can go above 50%.
 That is half of the visitors who arrive and leave the site without interacting with the page.
 If the bounce rate of e-commerce sites exceeds 66%.
 It is worth investigating why the bounce rate is so high.